scalikejdbc/scalikejdbc/CONTRIBUTING.md

 ##### develop (the default branch)

 - git-flow development branch
-- This branch must be able to built for Scala 2.10 and 2.11
+- This branch must be able to build against Scala 2.10 and 2.11

 ##### master

 - git-flow stable branch
-- This branch must be able to built for Scala 2.10 and 2.11
+- This branch must be able to build against Scala 2.10 and 2.11

 ##### 1.8.x

-- This branch must be able to built for Scala 2.10
+- This branch must be able to build against Scala 2.10
 - This branch must be compatible with ScalaTest 1.9
 - Backport from develop branch which doesn't work on Scala 2.9 can be merged
 - Source code compatibility should be kept with 1.7.x

 ##### 1.7.x

-- This branch must be able to built for Scala 2.9.1, 2.9.2, 2.9.3 and 2.10
+- This branch must be able to build against Scala 2.9.1, 2.9.2, 2.9.3 and 2.10
 - This branch must be compatible with ScalaTest 1.9
 - Backport from develop branch which doesn't work on Scala 2.9 can NOT be merged